chafey/OrthancService/README.md

 # Building and Developing

-* Download the latest Orthanc executable from the OrthancServer.org web site.
-Please see Installation section below as the default configuration for the Orthanc executable may have a different file name than how this program has been configured at the time of release.
+* Download the latest Orthanc executable from the Orthanc-Server.com web site.
+I have installed it under C:\Orthanc during the development.

+* Please see Installation section below as the default configuration for the Orthanc executable may have a different file name than how this program has been configured at the time of release.

 * This project was originally developed on Microsoft Visual Studio 2013 Professional.
 Building it on other versions such as Express version has not been tested.